Automate email configuration as part of the provisioning process.

 With various device types and platforms being used in an organization, it can be difficult to allow only trusted mobile devices to access enterprise email.
 To protect enterprise data in transit from being subject to security risks, IT admins have to ensure that secure communication protocols are used when emails are accessed on these devices.
 Automated backups to third-party cloud servers and the use of unapproved apps to view corporate emails and attachments make sensitive corporate data accessible to unauthorized app providers and cloud services.

 In BYOD environments, ensuring security becomes more complicated since an employee leaving the organization could still have corporate email attachments downloaded onto their personal device.
 Furthermore, if a device is lost or stolen, the corporate data on it is at risk of falling into the wrong hands.
 These challenges can be overcome by using a mobile email management tool to manage and secure enterprise mobile email.

-Mobile Device Manager Plus is a comprehensive MDM tool that also has enterprise and corporate email management capabilities allowing it to function as an email management software.
+Mobile Device Manager Plus is a complete MDM tool that also has enterprise and corporate email management capabilities allowing it to function as an email management software.
 Using Mobile Device Manager Plus for mobile email management allows IT admins to remotely preconfigure and protect enterprise email on devices across various platforms, all from a single console.
 The possibility of data leaks can be minimized by enforcing secure communication protocols, applying DLP policies, and distributing a trusted app to view email attachments that eliminates the need for third-party apps.
 Device data can be protected from hidden viruses or malware in emails by restricting the use of HTML.
 Using this MDM tool, an IT admin can even ensure that only compliant, trusted devices are allowed access to corporate resources like the Exchange server.